 When a cybersecurity lawyer fully understands how national and international governments operate, and the laws put in place, the lawyer can lead his/her organization through the usually murky cybersecurity landscape in peace.

-A cybersecurity lawyer must also be abreast of new national and international cyber laws so that they can help their clients make informed cyber-related decisions.
+Cybersecurity lawyers must also be abreast of new national and international cyber laws so that they can help their clients make informed cyber-related decisions.